Skip to main content

 Several factors can lower your spending limit:

 Your account is regularly evaluated by our Approvals team to see if you qualify for a higher spending limit!
-Evaluations typically occur once per pay cycle or when updated pay stubs are submitted.
+Evaluations typically occur once per pay cycle.
 Ensure all documentation and account information is current to maximize your chances of approval.

 Building a positive payment history on Perpay is the best way to qualify for a spending limit increase.
 As you make on time payments towards your balance, you’ll see your spending limit go up!